jiasidhugill/github-mcp-server/README.md

 An MCP server that automates the pull requests through GitHub.

 ## How to use (with Claude Desktop)
 This web service is not currently deployed.
-First, clone this repo to your local computer.
-Run the following commands:
+To use, run the following commands:

 ```
+git clone
+cd github-mcp-server
 python3 -m venv .venv
 source .venv/bin/activate
 uv sync